ishanvyas22/cakephp-app-skeleton/README.md

 ## Features
 - Traditional Nginx + PHP FPM combo to serve the application
+- PHP version 8.1
-- MySQL as database
+- MariaDB v10.9 as database
-- Redis for superfast in-memory caching
+- Redis v6.2 for superfast in-memory caching
 - Helpful tools for ease of development
 - Built for scalability in mind:
     - Leverages `docker compose` to spin up & talk containers of each services